enbohm/quarkus-graphql-tracing/README.md

 ```

 Open a browser at http://127.0.0.1:8080/graphql-ui/ and execute the GraphQL dummy query.
 This works
-as expected, and the request traced (logged) in the console.
+as expected, and the request is traced (logged) in the console.
 However, running the test case
-(GraphQLResourceTest.java) fails since  the OpenTraingDecorator-class expect that the tracing is
+GraphQLResourceTest.java, where tracing is disabled, fails.
+This is due to that the OpenTraingDecorator-class expect that the tracing is
-enabled and hence a NPE is thrown (row 66 in OpenTraingDecorator.java
-stmt tracer.scopeManager().active().close()) see stacktrace below.
+enabled and hence a NPE is thrown (OpenTraingDecorator#execute(executionContext) -> tracer.scopeManager().active().close()) see stacktrace below.

 ```
 2020-08-03 14:45:31,968 ERROR [io.sma.graphql] (vert.x-worker-thread-0) SRGQL012000: Data Fetching Error: java.lang.NullPointerException